kobby-pentangeli/json-file-parser/README.md

-# Orao Gap Calculation Task
+# JSON File Parser

-JSON file parser to aid in calculating data-quality metrics
+A CLI application that reads from a stream of JSON files, and computes some data-quality metrics.

 ## The Task

-We are receiving blocks of data from different providers, every data provider undertakes to send data with a certain frequency.
+We are receiving blocks of data from different providers.
+Each data provider undertakes to send data with a certain frequency.
 For example, a provider can tell that it is sending data every one second.
-It means that during an hour we expect to have 3600 values.
+It means that within an hour we expect to have 3600 values.
-The problem is that data comes not exactly every second, it can be in interval 1 second +-100 milliseconds and of course, sometimes a provider can stop sending data or send the same value twice.
+The problem is that data comes not exactly every second, it can be in interval 1 second +/-100 milliseconds and of course, sometimes a provider can stop sending data or send the same value twice.

 We need to calculate the following metrics: